What is a PPA? The Guide to Power Purchase Agreements

 When finance providers require a certain level of confidence in a renewable project, a PPA can provide such confidence.
 This means a buyer’s commitment to paying a fixed price per megawatt hour (MWh) for a long-term tenor (10-20 years) for the electricity that will be generated by the renewable asset.

-From a lender’s perspective, one must also consider counterparty risk.
 Is this energy seller’s credit profile strong enough to ensure ongoing operation in the next 10-20 years?
-Lenders call counterparties whom they consider strong enough to finance the cash flows as “bankable”.
+Is this energy buyer’s credit profile strong enough to ensure no payment delay or default in the next 10-20 years?

-COD Project Finance
+COD Project Finance:

-COD or Commercial Operation Date refers to the date at which the renewable asset 1) becomes fully operational 2) has a grid connection and 3) starts producing energy.
-Under a PPA contract, COD also indicates a point, from which the obligation of an offtaker to buy the energy begins.
-In the US, for example, this date typically aligns with the release of a portion of project funding – such as remaining construction costs, potential additional fees, and tax equity.
-We call this release of final project capitalisation COD Finance or takeout finance.
+Under a PPA contract, the COD marks the point at which the offtaker becomes obligated to begin purchasing energy.
+This date typically aligns with the release of a portion of project funding – such as remaining construction costs, potential additional fees, and tax equity.
+We call this release of final project capitalization COD Finance or takeout finance.

 Investors are like risk managers.
-They aim to optimise their risk/return ratio.
+They aim to optimize their risk/return ratio.
 For them, entering into long-term PPA contracts is a way to manage the volatility risk.
 Prices in power markets are extremely volatile as they can change very frequently (every 5 to 30 minutes).

 In such contracts, the offtaker can in turn provide a fixed price for the long-term.
 This will guarantee a return on investment in the future, with minimum risk regarding expected revenues.